Alex Ferguson

 Arrange a free, no-obligation 15-20 minute consultation in person, online or over the phone.

-Hi, I’m Alex and I’m a fully qualified integrative and relational therapist.
+Hi, I’m Alex and I’m a fully qualified integrative and relational therapist working with individuals and relationships.
 If you’re anything like me when I was first looking for a therapist, you’ll be wondering how you’re meant to find the right one when everyone’s profiles seem so similar.

 Below, I’ve outlined how I like to work, my experience and how I would hope to foster a relationship that will help you make the changes you wish to see.

-If you think that might chime well with you, reach out and we can book in a free, no-obligation 15-20 minute consultation in person, online or over the phone.
+If that chimes well with you, reach out and we can book in a free, no-obligation 15-20 minute consultation in person, online or over the phone.

 What therapy is like with me

-My practice is anti-racist and LGBTQ+ inclusive.
-Clients of all races, sexualities and genders are welcome in my therapy room and, if you wish these areas to be part of our work together, we will explore your relationship to these parts of your identity with curiosity and sensitivity.
+My practice is anti-racist, neurodivergent-affirming and LGBTQ+ inclusive.
+Clients of all races, sexualities, neurotypes and genders are welcome in my therapy room and, if you wish these areas to be part of our work together, we will explore your relationship to these parts of your identity with curiosity and sensitivity.

-As an integrative therapist, I draw from multiple models of therapy to create a unique way of practising which helps me build up our relationship.
-I’ve refined these as a result of my training and what worked for me in personal therapy - so I have lived experience of their effectiveness.
+As an integrative therapist, I draw from multiple models of therapy to create a unique way of practising which helps me build our relationship.
+I’ve refined this approach as a result of my training and what has worked for me in personal therapy - so I have lived experience of its effectiveness.

 Primarily, I work with a blend of Person-centred Therapy, Compassion-focused Therapy and Attachment Theory.
 Below, I’ve briefly outlined what each of these three models will look like in practice in our sessions: